 - The sequel has Melty Monster Galaxy, which is inhabited by the titular monsters, who are often the same size as the planets they live on.

-- One of the weapons in Ratchet & Clank is the Lava Gun, a modified flamethrower that shoots a continuous stream of lava.
-However, when fully upgraded in the third game it becomes a Liquid Nitrogen Gun instead.
+- One of the weapons in Ratchet & Clank: Going Commando is the Lava Gun, a modified flamethrower that shoots a continuous stream of lava.
+However, when fully upgraded in Ratchet & Clank: Up Your Arsenal, it becomes a Liquid Nitrogen Gun instead.

 - Diablo features the spell "Volcano", which spews forth lava.
 "Molten Boulder" applies as well, but is a round, condensed form of lava.

 - World of Warcraft: Many fire-based spells, such as the Shaman spell "Magma Totem", features spell effects giving the impression of lava.
 Their icons also depict lava/magma in different forms.

 - Ask for help on the Dwarf Fortress forum, and someone will suggest solving your problem with lava.
 If you're already using lava, you should try using more.

 - If your problem is too much lava, then what are you?
 Some kind of Elf?